CISecurity/ControlsAssessmentSpecification/control-2/control-2.4.rst

-2.4: Track Software Inventory Information
+2.4: Utilize Automated Software Inventory Tools
 =========================================================
-The software inventory system should track the name, version, publisher, and install date for all software, including operating systems authorized by the organization.
+Utilize software inventory tools, when possible, throughout the enterprise to automate the discovery and documentation of installed software.

 .. list-table::
 	:header-rows: 1